 A small peaeful temple, to provide calm atmosphere with an amazing scenic approach along with a moss-covered thatched gate.

-The Temple was established by Priest Nincho, the 38th head priest of Chion-in Temple in 1680 to honor Priest Honen (1133-1212), the founder of the Jodo sect of Buddhism.
+Honen-in (法然院) is located in Shishigatani at the foot of Mt.
+Nyoigatake by the famed Philosopher’s path in Kyoto.
+The temple was established by Priest Nincho, the 38th head priest of Chion-in Temple in 1680 to honor Priest Honen (1133-1212), the founder of the Jodo sect of Buddhism.
 At the time, Jodo sect of Buddhism was considered to be a heretic by conventional Buddhist sects and was accused of evil Buddhism.
 Therefore, Priest Honen was exiled to a remote place in the year 1207 at the age of 75.

 The best time to visit temple is probably in April for its cherry blossoms and again in autumn for its magnificent colored maples.
 It’s worth to stop by, if you visit Ginkaku-ji Temple, or Philosopser’s path from Nanzen-ji Temple, or Eikan-do Temple.

 From Kyoto Station : Take Kyoto City Bus No.5 to Jodo-ji bus stop then walk toward the hill for 10-minute.